themayukhbasu/roe-game-guide/README.md

 3) Courage medals are also received from Purple and Gold Clash of Province Chests (anything from Chest 2 gives courage medals)

-> COP Gathering Day Guide:
+### COP Gathering Day Guide:

 Gather Day is very easy for a Farmer class, due to higher gather load capacity and speed.
 However as Raider, it is very tough to get Gold chest.
 A few tips for getting gold chest:

    1. Rearrange your heroes so that all your legions have uniform gather load capacity.
        In simple terms, if your legions have similar load capacity i.e. the total amount of resource the legion can gather, then all your legions will have similar gather time.
        Having similar gather time is very useful, since that will help you to plan ahead when to put on the COP bonus and recall troops.

    1. Start gathering on Sunday, the day before the Gather Day. (it is risky since enemies might hit your gathering tiles, but it is a risk you will have to take)
    1. Gather bonus item is probably your best friend in helping you get gold chest:
          Let me tell you a trick with Gather:
          - Gather Bonus increases gathering speed
          - I like to think of it like a gather time reduction item.
          - What I do is:
            * I start my gathering and note the gather time of all the legions.
            * Usually I have similar gather time, say 8 hours.
-            -
+           * I put on an alarm and come online say in 6 hours, so remaining gather time is 2 hours.
+           * Then I put on the Clash of Province Score and then Gather Bonus
+           * This will instantly reduce the remaining 2 hours to almost 0 and recall all the legions come back
+           * Right after the legions are inside the castle I send them out to gather.
+           * This sending out again is to utilise the remaining time in the COP score.
+           * I recall again just before the COP score expires.
+I you follow the above techniques, you are sure to get gold chest.

+### COP Building Day: